hydroshare/hydroshare/README.md

 ## Usage

+For all intents and purposes, Hydroshare is a large Python/Django application with some extra features and technologies added on:
+- SOLR for searching
+- Redis for caching
+- RabbitMQ for concurrency and serialization
+- iRODS for a federated file system
+- PostgreSQL for the database backend

+#### The `hsctl` Script

 The `hsctl` script is your primary tool in interacting with and running tasks against your Hydroshare install.
 It has the syntax `./hsccl [command]` where `[command]` is one of:

 - `loaddb`: Deletes existing database and reloads the database specified in the `hydroshare-config.yaml` file.